 Where To Camp (Away From The Crowds) In The South West

-Thinking of camping and heading to the south west this summer?
+Thinking of heading to the south west this summer?
 Our south west resident expert, Christabel Lear, runs through her favourite five places to camp in Dorset, Devon and Cornwall - and away from the crowds.
 We won't tell them if you won't.

-Yet, with everyone expected to up sticks and head into the countryside for a well-deserved break, knowing how to get off the beaten track and into the remoter parts of the UK will be all-important this summer.
+With everyone expected to up sticks and head into the countryside for a well-deserved break, knowing how to get off the beaten track and into the remoter parts of the UK will be all-important this summer.

 From secluded beaches along the Jurassic Coast – Britain’s only natural World Heritage Site – down to the tip of Land’s End, these five secret spots in Areas of Natural Beauty in the south west will give you all the space you need to feel free in nature.